 Fire Systems FAQs

-We are pleased to announce that following engagement with residents and through the agreement between staff, Board and our consultants at David Miles & Partners, we are about to undergo our fire alarm installation programme.
+We are pleased to announce that following engagement with residents and through the agreement between staff, Board and our consultants at David Miles & Partners, we are nearing the completion of our fire alarm installation programme.

-However, following both consultation and communication from residents, we believe it is important to clarify on some of the more pressing concerns that have been raised.
+However, following both consultation and communication from residents, we believe it is important to continue to clarify some of the more pressing concerns that have been raised.

 Why are these works necessary?